Capital One data breach: what was stolen and how to find out if you are affected

 So were you affected and how can you find out?
 Rather unhelpfully, all Capital One is saying right now is that they “will notify affected individuals through a variety of channels.”
 What these channels may be is anyone’s guess.
 And given that Capital One has been aware of the hack for a week and a half, it’s disappointing they aren’t being more specific or don’t yet have an online tool in place to allow customers and applicants to check if their data was breached.

-But Capital One is saying they will make free credit monitoring and identity protection available to everyone affected—which is pretty standard stuff when any company suffers a major data breach.
+Capital One is saying they will make free credit monitoring and identity protection available to everyone affected—which is pretty standard stuff when any company suffers a major data breach.
 Capital One also revealed that the data breach is expected to cost the company between $100 million and $150 million in 2019.
 Those costs are due to customer notifications, legal support, and credit monitoring.